Oxford County Anniversary Year

 THANKFUL FOR OUR PLATTSVILLE LIBRARY

-by Denise Tew, 16 days ago
+by Denise Tew, 3 months ago

 Our two boys when young would visit the Plattsville Library with their Grandmother when it was located at the Old Scout Hall in Plattsville.
 With our combined Plattsville School & Plattsville Public Library so many more programs can be offered to the community.
 It is a welcoming place for all and I continue to use the Library.
 So thankful to Kathy Hofstetter and her staff that work along beside her.
 We are so lucky to have this beautiful library!